drug-design/course/docs/chapters/molecular-graphics.md

 ### Real Time Manipulation

-A real-time manipulation of the molecular structure representation, can provide a convincing three-dimensional illusion of the molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/real-time-manipulation-531f26bd'><i class='fa fa-play' aria-hidden='true'></i></button>A real-time manipulation of the molecular structure representation, can provide a convincing three-dimensional illusion of the molecules.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer